openwdl/learn-wdl/6_miniwdl_course/5a_fetch_consensus-genome_WDL.md

 ## Learn More

-About IDSeq: IDseq is a hypothesis-free global software platform that helps scientists identify pathogens in metagenomic sequencing data.
+The IDSeq tool uses a version of the `consensus-genome.wdl` pipeline file in this course.
+IDseq is a hypothesis-free global software platform that helps scientists identify pathogens in metagenomic sequencing data.
 Discover & identify the pathogen landscape--detect, monitor and review potential outbreaks.

-- What is the IDSeq tool? (uses this WDL pipeline) - https://www.discoveridseq.com/
+- What is the IDSeq tool? - https://www.discoveridseq.com/
 - Request access to IDSeq - https://idseq.net/